sfergusond/Running2Win-Strava-Importer/README.md

 Type the info into each prompt and hit ENTER on your keyboard.
 Let the program run.
 It will take a while (about 20 seconds per activity, you do the math).
 Avoid logging into your Strava account while the program runs.

-__Do not close the terminal window while the program runs or hit CTRL+C or Command+C in the terminal__, print statements will notify you of the program's progress.

 ![runtime](https://github.com/sfergusond/imgdump/blob/master/prompts.png?raw=true)
 # 7
+__Do not close the terminal window while the program runs or hit CTRL+C or Command+C in the terminal__, print statements will notify you of the program's progress.
+Some error statements may print, but if the program keeps running just ignore them.

+![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

-If for some reason the program is interrupted, go to Strava and check the date of the most recent activity that was uploaded.
+However, if for some reason the program is interrupted, go to Strava and check the date of the most recent activity that was uploaded.
 Then re-run the program.
 If the program seems to be stuck for more than a minute or two, or if the program quits unexpectedly, you probably entered invalid or misformatted information into the prompts.
-Close and re-open the terminal window and start again from step 7.
+Close and re-open the terminal window and start again from step 5.

-Successful output is shown below.
-Some error statements may print, but if the program keeps running just ignore them.

-![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

-Note: Currently the program can only support logging into Strava via a Google account, Facebook account, or email/password combination. __It does not work with Apple logins__.

-__Note: Usernames and passwords are not stored by the program__

 ## Features ##